aldrinzigmundv/thirdbank/README.md

 ## What is Third Bank?

-A free and open-source experimental non-custodial Bitcoin wallet that focuses on simplicity and ease of use.
+A free and open-source experimental non-custodial Bitcoin wallet with a strong emphasis on simplicity and ease of use.

 ## Features
 * Free, open-source and non-custodial